Topics > Stroke

 Title: What is a speech pathologist?

-Summary: Speech pathologists study, diagnose and treat communication disorders, including difficulties with speech, language, fluency and voice.
-People who experience difficulties swallowing food and drink safely can also be helped by a speech pathologist.
+Summary: A translated fact sheet that outlines speech pathologist's role to study, diagnose and treat communication disorders, including difficulties with speech, language and voice.
+The resource may be helpful for people who experience difficulties swallowing food and drink safely.

 This resource has been reviewed in the last 3 years and complies with the Health Translation Directory editorial guidelines and collection policy.